garrandall/popular-music-data/tracks/your-sweetness-is-my-weakness-barry-white.md

   start_date: '1979-01-13'
 ---

-Ooh, girl, you know like I know, uh-huh
+Oh, girl, you know like I know, uh-huh
 What your lovin, girl, has done for me
 Like a Mona Lisa hangin on a wall, uh-huh

-You're a lovely sight, lovely sight to see, mmm, hmm The way you give me your sweet love
+You're a lovely sight, lovely sight to see, mmm, hm The way you give me your sweet love
 Any place and time when you look at me I get weak in my knees I'm so thankful that you're mine